July 2022 Novel Ideas: 24 Quick Book Reviews

 In the past, Courtney Coleman has had a troubled past and decides to enlist when Pearl Harbor is bombed.
 While he is there, he meets Julia Bradbury, an Italian ballerina, and together with another allied medic and the hospital staff, they work together to try and save the Jewish people from the Nazis.

 In the Present day, Delaney Coleman has recently lost her grandfather, a WW11 veteran.
 Soon after, Delaney’s family is contacted by an Italian woman who claims they have a family heirloom.
 Delaney travels to Italy to discover her grandfather’s past.
+This is one of the newest books set in Italy on our list and is also a perfect pick for our ultimate beach reads 2023!

 Thanks to Thomas Nelson for my review copy of this book.
 All opinions are my own.